queilawithaQ/documentation/_basic/builds-and-configuration/set-environment-variables.md

 CI_COMMIT_ID           # The HEAD commit ID of the triggered build.
 CI_MESSAGE             # The commit message set in the git commit.
 If the commit message is especially long, only the end of the message will be displayed.
 CI_NAME                # Always codeship.
 Ex: codeship
 CI_PULL_REQUEST        # Include the URL with the Pull Request.
+If no URL then the default is false.
-Ex: false CI_REPO_NAME           # The name of the corresponding SCM repository.
+CI_REPO_NAME           # The name of the corresponding SCM repository.
 PR_NUMBER              # Include the Pull Request number on the build.
-Ex:
 ```